ezquiaga/a-premiere-on-gw-cosmology/README.md

-# A premiere on Gravitationl Wave Cosmology
+# A premiere on Gravitational Wave Cosmology

 Gravitational waves from compact binary coalescences are unique cosmic messengers.
 This repository contains materials for a course at the level of advanced undergraduate and graduate students with a background in general relativity.